 - In Ohio, the rate of NAS increased by 800 percent between 2004 and 2013

 The CDC records incidents of NAS through reports from 28 states that track opioid addiction vigilantly.
 Each state has seen a rise in NAS in recent years, but the states with the highest neonatal abstinence syndrome rates are Maine, Vermont and West Virginia.
 Two of these are also among the top 10 states with the highest drug overdose rates.
-The more a region struggles with drug addiction, the more likely its tiniest residents will face neonatal abstinence syndrome.
+The more a region struggles with drug addiction, the more likely its tiniest residents will face NAS.

 A doctor can confirm the presence of NAS in several ways, including: